isliuwei/ES6/about.md

 You can find the source code for Jekyll at
-{% include icon-github.html username="jekyll" %} /
+{% include icon-github.html username="isliuwei" %} /
 [github](https://github.com/isliuwei)

 You can find the source code for the Jekyll new theme at:
-{% include icon-github.html username="jglovier" %} /
+{% include icon-github.html username="isliuwei" %} /
 [jekyll-ES6](https://github.com/isliuwei/ES6)